acuoci/ATP/practicals/openfoam-docker/openfoam-docker-mac/README.md

 # OpenFOAM using Docker on MacOS
-Instructions for the installation of OpenFOAM-9 via Docker using a MacOS.
+Instructions for the installation of OpenFOAM-9 via Docker using MacOS.

 ## 1. Install Docker
 The first step is the installation of [Docker](https://www.docker.com) from the official website.